A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Optimality of Theorem

 Suppose that the PSA satisfies \SpecSwapProdGen.
 Then: \begin{enumerate}[label=(\Alph*)] \item If $p \in \{0,1\}$, then there exists a universe $\D_0 \in \DSwap$ such that $\epsilon_{\D_0} = \infty$. \item If $0 < p < 1$, then there exists a universe $\D_0 \in \DSwap$ such that $\epsilon_{\D_0} \ge \ln o$. \item If $0 < p < 1$, then there exists a universe $\D_0 \in \DSwap$ such that $\epsilon_{\D_0} \ge 0.5 \ln [d(b)/d(b-2)] - \ln (o)$. \end{enumerate} \end{theorem}

-The above values of $\epsilon_{\mathcal D_0}$ describe lower bounds on the privacy loss of the PSA; any DP specification for the PSA must have a privacy loss budget at least equal to these values.
-Comparing these lower bounds to the privacy loss budget $\epsilon_{\D}^{(1)}$ given in Theorem~\ref{thmSwapDP} shows that $\epsilon_{\D}^{(1)}$ is optimal in the weak sense that there exists universes $\D_0$ for which $\epsilon_{\D_0}^{(1)}$ is arbitrarily close to the best possible budget $\epsinf_{\D_0}$.
+The above values of $\epsilon_{\mathcal D_0}$ describe lower bounds on the protection loss budget (PLB) of the Permutation Swapping Algorithm (PSA); any differential privacy (DP) specification for the PSA must have a PLB at least equal to these values.
+Comparing these lower bounds to the PLB $\epsilon_{\D}^{(1)}$ given in Theorem~\ref{thmSwapDP} shows that $\epsilon_{\D}^{(1)}$ is optimal in the weak sense that there exists universes $\D_0$ for which $\epsilon_{\D_0}^{(1)}$ is arbitrarily close to the best possible budget $\epsinf_{\D_0}$.

 \begin{theorem} Assume $\abs{\mathscr H}, \abs{\mathscr S} \ge 4$.
 For each $\D_0 \in \DSwap$, define